A flamingo feeds inside an inland lagoon in the coastal town of Celestún, Yucatán, Mexico.

 Energy

-Continuous 24/7 baseload power — produced on-site, delivered behind the meter, independent of the grid.
+Continuous 24/7 baseload power produced on site, delivered behind the meter, and independent of grid constraints.

 Water

-Clean water exceeding discharge standards, produced from the waste stream without drawing from aquifers.
+Clean water exceeding discharge standards, recovered from existing resource streams without drawing from aquifers.

 Return

-Revenue that flows back to the community structurally — not as goodwill, but as a line in the operating agreement.
+Revenue that flows back to the community structurally—not as goodwill, but as a defined component of the operating agreement.

 04 / Response